jjvanzon/Circular-Language-Spec/constructs-drafts/summaries-of-the-c-and-cpp-languages.md

-﻿Encircle Language | Construct Drafts
+﻿Circular Language | Construct Drafts
 ====================================

 *From 2003*